-In accordance with the Audit Plan, the Internal Audit Office carried out during the Financial Year a total of 17 initiatives, with a focus on the following activities:
+In accordance with the Audit Plan, the Internal Audit Office carried out during the Financial Year a total of 20 initiatives, with a focus on the following activities:

-- the verification of the compliance of the organisational model pursuant to Legislative Decree 231/2001 adopted by the Company with the applicable legislation (including an update of the predicate offences provided for in Legislative Decree 231/2001) and an analysis of the monitoring of the risk areas identified for the Company and the examination of the existence, effectiveness and adequacy of the processes and operating flows adopted; - the verification of compliance with the obligations of listed issuers, with reference to periodic communications to the Supervisory Authority and the Market Management Company and to press releases; - compliance with the obligations of listed issuers with respect to the Corporate Governance Report and the Remuneration Report and its comparison with the CG Code and the TUF; - the verification of compliance with the obligations for listed issuers, with reference to inside information and the relevant register, as well as to the market abuse; - the ascertainment of the proper identification and mapping of related parties by TIP and the subsequent management and monitoring phases; - the verification of compliance with the obligations for listed issuers, with reference to the rules governing internal dealing (communications to the Supervisory Authority and Market Management Companies); - the verification of compliance with the procedures for the purchase of goods and services; - the verification of compliance with the procedures concerning the investment/disinvestment phases in financial securities that are or are not traded on regulated markets; - the verification of compliance with the procedures concerning advisory activities; - the verification of compliance with the requirements and procedures for anti-money laundering and anti-terrorism and the register of financial dealings; - the verification of compliance with the obligations for listed issuers, with reference to Law no. 262/2005 on process testing; - the verification of compliance with the procedures concerning the investment monitoring phase, also in order to ascertain compliance with the obligations established by the EMIR regulations;
+- the verification of the compliance of the organisational model pursuant to Legislative Decree 231/2001 adopted by the Company with the applicable legislation (including an update of the predicate offences provided for in Legislative Decree 231/2001) and an analysis of the monitoring of the risk areas identified for the Company and the examination of the existence, effectiveness and adequacy of the processes and operating flows adopted; - the verification of compliance with the obligations of listed issuers, with reference to periodic communications to the Supervisory Authority and the Market Management Company and to press releases; - compliance with the obligations of listed issuers with respect to the Corporate Governance Report and the Remuneration Report and its comparison with the CG Code and the TUF; - the verification of compliance with the obligations for listed issuers, with reference to inside information and the relevant register, as well as to the market abuse; - the ascertainment of the proper identification and mapping of related parties by TIP and the subsequent management and monitoring phases; - the verification of compliance with the obligations for listed issuers, with reference to the rules governing internal dealing (communications to the Supervisory Authority and Market Management Companies); - the verification of compliance with the procedures for the purchase of goods and services; - the verification of compliance with the procedures concerning the investment/disinvestment phases in financial securities that are or are not traded on regulated markets; - the verification of compliance with the procedures concerning advisory activities; - the verification of compliance with the requirements and procedures for anti-money laundering and anti-terrorism and the register of financial dealings; - the verification of compliance with the obligations for listed issuers, with reference to Law no. 262/2005 on process testing;

-- the verification of compliance with the procedures set out in Legislative Decree No. 81 and the special regulations in force on accident prevention, safety and health protection in the workplace, as subsequently amended; - the verification of compliance with the procedures concerning the adoption of internal systems for reporting breaches (also known as "whistleblowing"); - the verification of the actions and initiatives taken by the Company regarding sustainability factors and the monitoring of the implementation of the actions defined to minimise the impacts arising from environmental, social and governance ("ESG") risks.
+- Verification of compliance with the requirements for listed issuers, with reference to the Privacy Law and compliance with EU Regulation 2016/679 on the protection of personal data; - the verification of compliance with the procedures concerning the investment monitoring phase, also in order to ascertain compliance with the obligations established by the EMIR regulations; - the verification of compliance with the procedures set out in Legislative Decree No. 81 of 9 April 2008 and the special regulations in force on accident prevention, safety and health protection in the workplace, as subsequently amended; - the verification of compliance with the procedures concerning the adoption of internal systems for reporting breaches (also known as "whistleblowing"); - assessment of the actions and initiatives taken by the Company regarding sustainability factors and the monitoring of the implementation of the actions defined to minimise the impacts arising from environmental, social and governance ("ESG") risks.